 We plan and support fundraisers that generate donations for UNICEF.
 We find opportunities to promote and integrate the work of UNICEF into our neighborhood.
 We raise awareness among peers and in our neighborhood about UNICEF

 Sponsor: Mr. Kampf

-Meeting Day: Monthly (Tuesday's)
+Meeting Day: Monthly (Monday's)

 Scrivener yearbook members create the annual yearbook.
 These students possess excellent time management skills, adhere to deadlines, interview their peers, strive to represent the school in positive ways, develop their writing skills, learn how to design pages through a digital interface, aid in marketing and distributing the book, etc

 SHS yearbooks are currently available for purchase at yearbookordercenter.com.
 Our school code is 10819.